qlonik/musical-parakeet/README.md

 ## 💻 Machine Preparation

+Hopefully some of this peeked your interests!

+If you are marching forward, now is a good time to choose whether you will deploy a Kubernetes cluster with [k0s](https://github.com/k0sproject/k0s), [k3s](https://k3s.io) or [Talos](https://github.com/siderolabs/talos).
+Talos and k0s support was recently added so I would advise using k3s until those have been tested more however feel free to use Talos or k0s and report ant issues that you find.
+Keep the one you decide in mind as you continue along, some steps may vary on what you choose.

 ### System requirements

 > [!IMPORTANT]
-> 1. The default behaviour of k3s is that all nodes are able to run workloads, **including** control nodes.
+> 1. The included behaviour of Talos, k3s or k0s is that all nodes are able to run workloads, **including** control nodes.
 Worker nodes are therefore optional.
 > 2. Do you have 3 or more nodes?
 It is strongly recommended to make 3 of them control nodes for a highly available control plane.
 > 3. Running the cluster on Proxmox VE?
 My thoughts and recommendations about that are documented [here](https://onedr0p.github.io/home-ops/notes/proxmox-considerations.html).